Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``lasers.polarization`` (`linear` or `circular`) optional (default `linear`) Polarization of the laser pulse.
-    The ponderomotive force is 2x larger in circular polarization than in linear polarization.
+    For the same peak amplitude, the ponderomotive force is 2x larger in circular polarization than in linear polarization.
     Note that the envelope of the vector potential stored in arrays is independent on the polarization, such that the energy is actually 2x higher in circular polarization than in linear polarization.

 * ``lasers.use_phase`` (`bool`) optional (default `true`)